Hold You Tight (song)

-"Hold You Tight" is a song performed by American contemporary R&B singer Tara Kemp, issued as the lead single from her eponymous debut album.
+"Hold You Tight" is a song performed by American contemporary R&B singer Tara Kemp, issued as the lead single from her eponymous debut album (1991) by Giant Records.
 The song contains samples of "Think (About It)" by Lyn Collins and "Kissing My Love" by Bill Withers.

 "Hold You Tight" was Kemp's biggest hit on the US Billboard Hot 100, peaking at number three in April 1991.
-It also peaked at number one on the Billboard Hot Dance Music/Maxi-Singles Sales chart and reached the top 30 in Canada and New Zealand.
-The single was certified gold by the Recording Industry Association of America on June 7, 1991.
+It also peaked at number one on the Billboard 12-inch Singles Sales chart and reached the top 30 in Canada and New Zealand.
+The single was certified gold by the Recording Industry Association of America (RIAA) on June 7, 1991.